kyma-project/website/content/blog-posts/2020-09-24-release-notes-1.16/index.md

 ### Removed dashboards for CoreDNS/KubeDNS and Kube-Proxy

 The Grafana bundle in Kyma brings a lot of ready-to-use dashboards together with service monitors definitions for the related components.
-Here, the focus is on having an observable Kyma eco-system.
+Here, the focus is on having an observable Kyma ecosystem.
 Among those dashboards are CoreDNS/KubeDNS and Kube-Proxy.
 The related components are provided by Kubernetes on which Kyma is installed, so they are not shipped with Kyma.
 Different Kubernetes providers are changing settings in the setup of the components, and as we do not offer support for the mentioned components, they will not be activated by default.
 You can still easily enable them via the configuration options of the Grafana sub-chart, but that might require further configuration dependent on your Kubernetes provider.

 ## Tracing